 After hours drop-off (4:00pm - 8:00am):

 Place the sick or injured bird in one of the pet carriers in the "After Hours Injured Bird Drop-Off" station, located just outside of the Sanctuary's main entrance.
 Fill out one of the "Hospital Admission Forms" located on the counter and clip it to the outside of the carrier door with one of the clothespins provided.

-We will accept any type of sick, injured, or abandoned bird.
+We will accept any type of sick or injured wild bird.